Home

 Upon completion of this chapter, you will be able to:

-• List the five steps involved in the new revenue recognition model
+• List the five steps involved in the revenue recognition model

 • Recognize the considerations involved in identifying whether a contract exists